ppanko/intro-to-hpc/testJob-basic/README.md

 #### Shell script

-At this point you can submit a job directly using [`qsub`]().
+At this point you can submit a job directly to the job scheduler using [`qsub`]().
 However, this can be messy because you would also have to list all of the parameters of your job during the call to `qsub`.
-Creating a [shell script]() that contains all of the parameters can streamline this process
+Creating a [shell script]() that contains all of the parameters can streamline this process.

 The typical submission script looks just like run_testJob.sh:
 ```bash